cedadev/ceda-sat-finder/satellite-search-ui/docs/user/docs/refine.md

 Given the current selection, there are no datasets from the Landsat Missions 5 and 7.
 You can try changing the time range or search area.

-### Keyword Search

-This element will allow you to search for any distinct keyword in the metadata of each scenes's data file.
-This includes being able to search for:

-* Instrument names ("SLSTR", "SAR", "MSI", etc)

-### Apply Filters and Clear Filters
+### Apply Filters

-These buttons simply apply any search criteria you may have entered.
+This button simply applys any search criteria you may have entered.
 For example, if you have supplied a date range and a keyword, clicking "Apply Filters" will apply these criteria to your search.

 Certain things are done automatically - the Geographical Search will reresh your results once you click **Go** and the Satellite
 Filter is applied without needing to click "Apply Filters".

+### Clear Filters

+This clears the map of all objects, data polygons and rectangles, and resets all the filters to a neutral state.